tamilzh2018/kode-kloud-test/Docker Kode Kloud Test.md

 docker run -d --name beta -p 8088:80 nginx:stable

 # Q4 Save, Load and Transfer Docker Image
+One of the DevOps team members was working on to create a new custom docker image on App Server 1 in Stratos DC.
+He is done with his changes and image is saved on same server with name blog:datacenter.
+Recently a requirement has been raised by a team to use that image for testing, but the team wants to test the same on App Server 3.
+So we need to provide them that image on App Server 3 in Stratos DC.

+a.
+On App Server 1 save the image blog:datacenter in an archive.

+b.
+Transfer the image archive to App Server 3.

+c.
+Load that image archive on App Server 3 with same name and tag which was used on App Server 1.

+Note: Docker is already installed on both servers; however, if its service is down please make sure to start it.
+Ans:
+**On Server1:**
+1 docker images
+# Save the Docker image to a tar archive
+2 docker save -o blog_datacenter_image.tar blog:datacenter
+# Transfer the archive from App Server 1 to App Server 3
+3 scp blog_datacenter_image.tar banner@stapp03:/home/banner/
+**On Server3:**
+# Load the Docker image from the archive
+1  docker load -i /home/banner/blog_datacenter_image.tar
+# Verify the image is loaded with the correct tag
+2  docker images | grep blog

 # Q5 Write a Docker Compose File

 **Level 4**